microsoft/agogosml/agogosml/README.rst

 Output Writer
 _____________
-The output writer receives the scored data from the sample app and sends it onto a streaming client (a Kafka or Eventhub instance).
+The output writer receives the scored data from the app and sends it onto a streaming client (a Kafka or Eventhub instance).

-Sample App
+App
 _____________
-The sample app receives data from the input reader and feeds it to the ML model for scoring.
+The app receives data from the input reader and feeds it to the ML model for scoring.
 Once scored the data is sent onto the output writer.